Space-based solar power: Discontinuation

 The project was not continued with the change in administrations after the 1980 United States elections.
 The Office of Technology Assessment concluded that "Too little is currently known about the technical, economic, and environmental aspects of SPS to make a sound decision whether to proceed with its development and deployment.
 In addition, without further research an SPS demonstration or systems-engineering verification program would be a high-risk venture."

 In 1997, NASA conducted its "Fresh Look" study to examine the modern state of SBSP feasibility.
 In assessing "What has changed" since the DOE study, NASA asserted that the "US National Space Policy now calls for NASA to make significant investments in technology (not a particular vehicle) to drive the costs of ETO [Earth to Orbit] transportation down dramatically.
 This is, of course, an absolute requirement of space solar power."

 Conversely, Pete Worden of NASA claimed that space-based solar is about five orders of magnitude more expensive than solar power from the Arizona desert, with a major cost being the transportation of materials to orbit.
-Worden referred to possible solutions as speculative, and which would not be available for decades at the earliest.
+Worden referred to possible solutions as speculative and not available for decades at the earliest.

-On November 2, 2012, China proposed space collaboration with India that mentioned SBSP, "may be Space-based Solar Power initiative so that both India and China can work for long term association with proper funding along with other willing space faring nations to bring space solar power to earth."
+On November 2, 2012, China proposed a space collaboration with India that mentioned SBSP, "may be Space-based Solar Power initiative so that both India and China can work for long term association with proper funding along with other willing space faring nations to bring space solar power to earth."

 Exploratory Research and Technology program

-In 1999, NASA's Space Solar Power Exploratory Research and Technology program (SERT) was initiated for the following purposes:
+In 1999, NASA initiated its Space Solar Power Exploratory Research and Technology program (SERT) for the following purposes: